kurianvijay/AmazonCheckoutAutomation/README.md

 |Test Validation - `JUnit`|
 |Reporting - `Extent Reports`|

-Description - Automation of the Amazon user journey when user the user is adding a single item to cart.
+Description - Automation of the Amazon user journey when the user is adding a single item to cart.